CodePointer/CubusClan/README.md

-# CubusClan
+# SuccClan

+This is a custom clan for Monster Train.
+I 'm pretty true that there will be tons of bugs and balance problems, so please inform me if you have any suggestion~

-## TODO List
+## TODO

-### Implementation

-- 1 Uncommon Spell: 牺牲一个Ghost。抽牌，对敌人造成伤害。
-- 1 Uncommon Unit：蛾子。对所有敌人造成等同于攻击力的伤害。
-- 将所有Ghost转变为相位锁定修改版（潜行），+1血。存在可能的问题：boss时是否会导致问题？敌方单位亡语是否会杀前排？可以参考disciple里面的boss石。
-- All Upgrade for Second Champion
-- Relic: Profane Crossbow
-- Essence of Subunits
-- Change all the StateType into StateName 完成一半。
+- Loading mod may take a long time.
+- Sprite name = "Status_Frantic" in tooltip
-- KnightMare的Soul Blust说明似乎还有些问题。需要修改。
+- Balance problem.
-- Add some cards into the Caverns
+- Add some cards to the Concealed Caverns:

-### Localization

-- Enssence of Subunits
-- The Enssence name?
-Where?
+	- Chaos Portal: Gain a random Rare Card from your choice of primary or allied clan.
+	- Glowing Brands: Choice of three different clans: Get a Rare Clan draft pick.
+	- Historian's Records: Choice of three random clans: Take the tome.
+- Descriptions for my clan.

+## Update Log

-### Bugs
+### Ver 0.1.0

-- Tooltip of ForTheQueen
-- 主动打出非消耗的牌时无法触发狂热效果。

-### Game Balance Adjustment

-- ShadowLady_Profanity, 收割潜行有点太强了。
-- 狂热加费有点太强了。需要考虑削弱。
+- Uploaded my project.

 ## Tips for Developer

 - Use StateName instead of StateType.
 - If you want to buff unit permanently, you need to write your own custom CardEffect.
 Do not use the CardTrigger, there will be some bugs.
+You can refer to my unit "ShadowWarrior".
-- The trigger for some types of card played: 不光在discard的时候需要监听，在play card的时候也需要。另外献祭词条是无法触发playcard这个trigger的，需要在discard里面自己写。
+- The trigger for some types of card played: You need to listen both discard() and playcard().
-- UpgradeTree for champions, search 'UpgradeTree' by Assets.
+- Offering cannot trigger the playcard().
+You need to add that in the discard().
+- If you want to find the UpgradeTree for champions in Assets, you can use the keyword "UpgradeTree".
-- CardEffectAddStatusEffect, only one status can be applied.
+- In CardEffectAddStatusEffect, only one status can be applied.
+Other status will be ignored.
+	- For example, you want to add two status from one card, you need to add two CardEffectAddStatusEffect with one status each.
+- CardEffectSacrifies may have some bugs for Tip.
+So I write my own version.

+## Contact me
+pointer_0@outlook.com
+bilibili: 点子Pointer
+Or just submit issues in this project!